PlayableLab FAQs

 - Create a project with store links (iOS / Android / web) at project creation.

-- Author in AI-Lab, Video Playable, or AI-Motion depending on the creative type.
+- Create in AI-Video (brief only), AI-Playable (chat with PlayAI), Video Playable, or AI-Banner depending on the creative type.

 - Preview in-editor, then export for the target ad network.